 Deep Field Object

-There are several deep space object in Canis Major that will captivate the attention of any serious astronomer for hours on end.
+There are several deep-space object (DSOs) in Canis Major that will captivate the attention of any serious astronomer for hours on end.
 In fact, with the right viewing tools, one can see some of the most amazing objects in the night sky.

 – Messier 41 is an open cluster 2,300 light years distant containing around 100 stars, many of which are red giants and white dwarfs.
 This Messier Object is around 26 light years across, and is estimated to be around 190 million years old.

 – Canis Major Dwarf Galaxy, discovered in the year 2003, contains about a billion stars, and at 25,000 light years distant is now believed to be the closest galaxy to our solar system, although its galaxy status is still disputed.
 It is also located 42,000 light years from our galactic center, but is is difficult to see because it lies behind the Milky Way’s plane of sight.

 Other objects of interest in the constellation includes the two spiral galaxies NGC 2207 and IC 2163, which are currently colliding around 130 million light-years away; and Thor’s Helmet (NGC 2359), a small emission nebula over 15,000 light years away that has formed around an extremely hot star thought to be in its pre-supernova stage.